How to Make Your Awards Night, Gala Dinner or Black-Tie Event Feel Like a Big Deal

 Can a band customise their set for an awards ceremony?

 Yes.
-Many function bands will tailor their setlist to suit the occasion or brief, from walk-on stings for winners to specific playlist requests for the dance floor.
-At FPM Music Management, we'll work with you to perfect every detail - turning every musical moment into a highlight of your event.
+Many function bands will tailor their setlist to suit the occasion or brief, from walk-on stings for winners to specific song requests for the dance floor.
+At FPM Music Management, we’ll work with you to perfect every detail - turning every musical moment into a highlight of your event.

 Comments